INTERVIEWER: Why is your book called 'The Whisperers'?

 ORLANDO FIGES: There are many problems.
 Memory is unreliable.
 People relate their own family legends, or borrow memories from things they have seen or read about.
 But through many interviews - and by checking oral testimony against other forms of evidence - it is possible to sort of direct memories from received ones.
 Overall, I think the quality of the interviews we did (there were over a thousand) was very good.
 And of course there are lots of areas of the past that only oral history can illuminate.
 That applies to virtually the whole history of repression in the Soviet Union.
 Solzhenitsyn's Gulag Archipelago was essentially a work of oral history.
 The Soviet archives tell us little about the experience of living in a system based on the threat of repression.
 And my topic - the interior life of the Soviet individual - could only be researched through oral history - though we also used letters and diaries, where these were available.

+INTERVIEWER: You describe one of the characters in your book - the writer Simonov - as a 'good Stalinist'.
+Is such a thing possible?
+Isn't the idea of a 'good Stalinist' a contradiction in terms?
 ORLANDO FIGES: I think I said that 'if' it was possible to be a "good Stalinist", then Simonov might qualify under that category.
 You are probably right.
 At one level there can be no such thing as a good Stalinist - just as there can be no such thing as a 'good Nazi' or a 'good Fascist.'
 But my interest in Simonov was to show what happens when a 'good man' (and there was much good in Simonov) gets sucked into the Stalinist system - when he is forced to make moral compromises and betray colleagues, friends, even members of his family.
 Simonov was remorseful about what he'd done.
 In many ways he tried to differentiate between his private and his public life - to be good as a man but do what he had to do to serve the system in his public life.
 Ultimately, I don't think that is possible.
 And I think I showed that in the case of Simonov.
 His Stalinism corrupted his personal relationships.

+INTERVIEWER: How do you explain the nostalgia felt for Stalin in Russia today?
 ORLANDO FIGES: Old people feel nostalgia for the Soviet past - they have lost a lot since 1991.
 Many feel nostalgia for Stalin as a man who 'kept order' and 'made the country great'.
 They feel that what happened after 1991 was a humiliation for Russia.
 What alarms me is how many young people defend and admire Stalin in Russia today.
 They have been influenced by the pro-Stalin views of the Putin regime disseminated through schools and the mass media.